unovafr/brevo-openapi/docs/ContactsApi.md

 end

 api_instance = Brevo::ContactsApi.new
-request_contact_import = Brevo::RequestContactImport.new # RequestContactImport | Values to import contacts in Sendinblue.
-To know more about the expected format, please have a look at ``https://help.sendinblue.com/hc/en-us/articles/209499265-Build-contacts-lists-for-your-email-marketing-campaigns``
+request_contact_import = Brevo::RequestContactImport.new # RequestContactImport | Values to import contacts in Brevo.
+To know more about the expected format, please have a look at ``https://help.brevo.com/hc/en-us/articles/209499265-Build-contacts-lists-for-your-email-marketing-campaigns``

 begin
   # Import contacts